 What are the elements of a Smog Check?

 Smog Checks are designed to measure the amount and type of pollutants your vehicle is emitting.
-A Smog Check may include any of the following tests:
+A Smog Test may include any of the following tests:

 - Visual inspection of emission control components and systems

 - Functional inspection of the vehicle’s check engine light, ignition timing, exhaust gas recirculation system, fuel evaporative system, and gas cap

 - Functional inspection of the vehicle’s On-Board Diagnostic (OBD) system

 - Tailpipe emissions inspection